soosap/101/shell.md

 * Pattern is case-sensitive, i.e. `START` !== `start`
 * The `*)` will act as a catch-all and match anything else
 * Use the `|` symbol to allow both `STOP` and `stop`
 * Once a pattern has been matched, the commands following that pattern are executed until the `;;` is reached.
-It is equivalent to `break` in Javascript.

 ### Example 2